GCN Recovery News Report

 Even though the news of the anniversary was cast in a mostly positive light, the fact is that billions of federal dollars has yet to be spent.
 Nearly half of the allocated money approved by Congress has been spent.
 This is especially noticeable on the Mississippi Coast.
-In Biloxi, for example, work to repair much of the city's underground utilities and hurricane-flooded roads have seen their funding is still stalled by FEMA.
+In Biloxi, for example, work to repair much of the city's underground utilities and hurricane-flooded roads is just now getting underway..
 This is even evident in FEMA own reports.
 CLICK HERE and HERE.
 For Biloxi details CLICK HERE.

 Pass Christian's new City Hall has reopened.
-The original was destroyed by Katrina nearly five years ago.
-The city's Water Department is also moving in to the 8,000 square foot building.
+The original was destroyed by Katrina nearly in 2005.
+The city's Water Department has move to the 8,000 square foot building.
 Pass Christian was severely impacted by Katrina which destroyed all of the city's governmental buildings.
 The city's government had been operating out of trailers since the 2005 hurricane.